sveltia/sveltia-cms/README.md

 ## Support & feedback

-Visit the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page on this GitHub repository and start a new discussion.
-Tell us about your use cases!
+While we don’t have dedicated developer/user support resources, quick questions and feedback are welcome on the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page of this GitHub repository.

 Looking to build a website with Sveltia CMS?
 Maintainer [@kyoshino](https://github.com/kyoshino) is available for hire depending on your requirements.
 Feel free to reach out!